Alejogb1/job-board/blog-data/why-am-i-getting-an-error-when-importing-file-in-jupyter-notebook.md

 id: "why-am-i-getting-an-error-when-importing-file-in-jupyter-notebook"
 ---

-alright, so you're hitting an import error in your jupyter notebook, that's a classic. i've been there, trust me. this situation has probably given me more gray hairs than actual coding problems. let's break down the likely culprits.
+, so you're hitting an import error in your jupyter notebook, that's a classic. i've been there, trust me. this situation has probably given me more gray hairs than actual coding problems. let's break down the likely culprits.

 first off, when a notebook can't find a file during an import, it usually boils down to one of a few things: the file isn't where the notebook expects it to be, the notebook's environment is messed up, or there's some kind of name conflict. sometimes it can be a combination of these, which makes debugging that much more thrilling.